 When the target UE has multiple PDU sessions active, the generation and delivery of xCC for each PDU session shall be done independently, each with separate correlation information.

-When a target UE's PDU session involves multiple Data Network (DN) connections, the generation and delivery of xCC shall be done in such a way that:
+When a target UE's PDU session involves multiple Data Network (DN) connections (i.e., multiple connections to the same DN as described in clause A.3), the generation and delivery of xCC shall be done in such a way that:

 All applicable user plane packets are captured and delivered.